xdvom03/klaus/documentation.md

 I study articles in English because they are the most available.
 This creates numerous problems with miltiple meanings of a given word, but avoids most problems related to different forms of a given forms.
 No stemming is included in the hopes that the limited morphology of English may be a help instead of a hindrance.
 In theory, the program could easily distinguish between languages, but further distinctions would have to be built up for each language on its own, which is too much redundant work for a one-man project.

-## Programming language
+## Programming paradigm

-I use Common Lisp, a functional language.
-The problem is largely a functional one - corpuses are hash tables, sites are strings, and no more complicated data structures are needed, but this simple data must be modified in numerous ways.
-CL is reasonably fast when optimised, at least compared to Python.
+Common Lisp is a reasonably fast (when optimised) multi-paradigm language.
+The computational part of the program (classification) is written in a mostly functional style, while some text editing, file-building portions and the crawlers are written imperatively.
+There is no need for OOP as all data strutures are simple - corpuses are hash tables, sites are strings.

 CL's main drawback is its shortage of well-made libraries, which is the most visible with the GUI.